DustinThewind505/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    1. The Document Object Model is a representation of our html.
+It is pictured as a tree like model with differnt branches.

 2. What is an event?
+    2. An event is an interaction between the user and the browser.

 3. What is an event listener?
+    3. An event listener is a method that is activated by an event.

 4. Why would we convert a NodeList into an Array?
+    So we can iterate through it.

 5. What is a component?
+    A component is reusable code.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account